 So, what happened, and when did it take place—was I seven, four?
 When did I make this very human choice to wander lost outside the fold of the saved and blessed?

-My hypothesis in third grade was that I had committed the unpardonable sin St. Paul spoke of in the New Testament.
-I wasn't sure what it was, but it signified eternal damnation.
-Children are very logical, and this was indeed a logical deduction.
-(I should know, right?
-I went and taught logic for 30 years?)
+My hypothesis in third grade was that I had committed the unpardonable sin that St. Paul spoke of in the New Testament.
+I wasn't sure exactly what it was (blasphemy against the Holy Ghost?) but it definitely signified eternal damnation.
+Children are very logical, and this was indeed a logical conclusion, given my circumstances.

 Still, the TCK literature puzzles me.